Quantum sensing of time-dependent magnetic signals with molecular spins

 \subsection{Sequences}

 The Hahn echo sequence consists of two MW pulses: an initial $\pi/2$ pulse induces a 90° spin rotation on the Bloch sphere; it is followed by a free precession time, $\tau$, and finally by a $\pi$ pulse that causes a refocusing \cite{hahnPHYSREV1950}.
-When an external magnetic field $B$\textsubscript{1}($t$) is applied, the echo undergoes a phase accumulation \cite{degenREVMODPHYS2017}, following the equation:
+When an external magnetic field $B$\textsubscript{1}($t$) is applied using the coil, the echo undergoes a phase accumulation \cite{degenREVMODPHYS2017}:

 where $T$\textsubscript{seq} is the time between the $\frac{\pi}{2}$ pulse and the spin echo (total sequence time) and $\gamma$ is the transduction parameter.
-Here, we introduce a dependence on $s$, which is a rigid position shift of $B$\textsubscript{1}($t$) in time with respect of the end of the $\pi$/2 pulse, and is used to move the signal across the MW sequence.
-Eq. \ref{eq:phase} can be further expanded to better highlight the three different regions for the phase accumulation: between the $\frac{\pi}{2}$ and the $\pi$ pulse, during the application of the $\pi$ pulse, and between the $\pi$ pulse and the spin echo (Fig. \ref{fig:FIG1} (c, d)).
+Here, we introduce a dependence on $s$, which is a rigid time shift of $B$\textsubscript{1}($t$) with respect of the end of the $\pi$/2 pulse and this is used to move the signal across the MW sequence.
+Eq. \ref{eq:phase} can be split into three different intervals for the phase accumulation: between the $\frac{\pi}{2}$ and the $\pi$ pulse, during the application of the $\pi$ pulse, between the $\pi$ pulse and the spin echo (Fig. \ref{fig:FIG1} (c, d)).
 In the third region, the accumulated phase has an opposite sign with respect to the first one due to the refocusing introduced by the $\pi$ pulse.
 In the second region, the phase accumulation is modulated by a sine function due to the rotation of the magnetization on the Bloch sphere \cite{zopesReconstructionfreeQuantumSensing2019a}.
-The equation for the phase accumulation can then be written as:
+The expression for the phase accumulation reads as: